Robert Todd Carroll: Richard Milton

 After Carroll published a piece online labelling Richard Milton's writings on alternative science "Internet Bunk," Milton responded by accusing Carroll of being a "pseudo-skeptic" and said that Carroll had fabricated quotations and misrepresented his arguments.
 Carroll replied to these accusations in an addendum to his piece.

 Rupert Sheldrake

-Carroll wrote two Skeptic's Dictionary entries that criticize Rupert Sheldrake's ideas.
+Carroll wrote two Skeptic's Dictionary entries criticizing Rupert Sheldrake's ideas.
 The first criticized Sheldrake's N'kisi Project, a set of experiments meant to test the possibility of a telepathic link between N'kisi (a grey parrot) and its owner, Aimee Morgana.
-Carroll charged that when calculating the statistical significance of the parrot's responses, Sheldrake had omitted 60% of the data.
-Carroll also criticized Jane Goodall for her involvement in the Project.
+Carroll charged that when calculating the statistical significance of the parrot's responses, Sheldrake had omitted 60 percent of the data.
+Carroll further criticized Jane Goodall for her involvement in the Project.
 The second entry challenged Sheldrake's morphic resonance idea, in which Sheldrake proposed that, in addition to genetic influences, a "morphogenetic field" for each species evolves similarly to how the species' genes might evolve, that these fields organize the nervous system's activity and can act as a collective memory for the whole species, and that these fields get passed down into the species.

-Sheldrake replied to Carroll's criticism by defending his own arguments and accusing Carroll of committing several logical fallacies, including using false dilemmas and misrepresenting Sheldrake's position.
-He also criticized The Skeptic's Dictionary, writing that it would not survive had it been subject to independent peer reviews.